PeterNaggschga/Simopticon/README.md

 Currently, there is only one implementation of each component, tailored for the optimization of platoon controllers using the [Plexe](https://plexe.car2x.org/) framework.

+The full API documentation may be found on [peternaggschga.github.io/simopticon](https://peternaggschga.github.io/simopticon/).

 ---

 ## Setup